 What Does It Mean to Relapse?

-A relapse is the return to regular misuse of alcohol or drugs after a period of sobriety.
-It is different from a slip, which is when someone uses a substance once then returns to their recovery goals.
-A relapse is a complete departure from one’s recovery goals, and the person often struggles to return to sobriety.
-During a relapse, substance use tends to return to previous levels or even worsens.
+A relapse is returning to regular misuse of alcohol or drugs after a period of sobriety.
+It differs from a slip when someone uses a substance once and then returns to their recovery goals.
+A relapse is a complete departure from recovery goals, and the person often struggles to return to sobriety.
+Substance use tends to return to previous levels during a relapse or even worsens.

 The Three Stages of Relapse

-Recovery is an active process, and it requires a daily commitment.
-While relapse may seem spontaneous, there are stages leading up to the event.
+Recovery is an active process requiring daily commitment.
+While relapses may seem spontaneous, some stages lead to the event.

 Emotional Relapse